The Weeknd Drops Diss Track ‘Some Way’ — Taunting Justin Bieber About Selena Gomez?

 The Twittersphere erupted when Abel dropped his song with Nav, totally agreeing that he gunned it hard at Justin.

 The Biebs stirred the pot that he’s clearly irked by Selena and The Weeknd’s lovefest when he posted an Instagram Live on Feb.
-12 mocking the Canadian singer.
+12 mocking Abel.
 He claimed “Starboy” was his favorite song in a totally sarcastic tone, while all of the crew in his car broke out in laughter.
 Feeling a little jelly Justin?

 If he was bothered then by his ex’s new romance, he probably lost it when pictures surfaced Feb.
 14 of the couple’s romantic weekend aboard a yacht off Marina del Rey, CA. The pair cuddled, kissed and celebrated Valentine’s Day early.
 She even went lingerie shopping to give him an extra sexy surprise for their luxurious sleepover.
 We can’t wait to see how Justin handles getting shaded by The Weeknd like this.